shubhamsah0101/Bank_Management_System/readme.txt

 Hey Everyone,
-This is my first Project on Python GUI.
+This is my first Project on Python GUI and MySQL Database.

 Start Date :- 10-05-2023
 End Date :- 16-05-2023